 It was so sweet and simple, yet as I read the final line, I really felt this story.
 You did such a great job of evoking emotion in me with such a short piece.
 You also did a wonderful job with description.
 I could definitely picture myself in the place, and even felt the coldness!

 almost 3 years ago Poisoned Little Apple said:

 This is really good.
 I enjoyed this and wish it was longer.
 You're a good writer

 This story was very descriptive and lured me right in.
 It was beautiful, yours words just seemed to flow.
 I was unsure of the ending but I was probably having a dumb moment, so don't worry,

 Please continue with your writing and never give up.

-over 2 years ago L. L. Violette said:
+almost 3 years ago L. L. Violette said:

 Bonsoir!
 So glad to finally get a chance to read something from the bright places set.
 To business.